Skip to main content

 Frequently Asked Questions

-In Illinois, the earnest money is typically held in escrow by the seller's attorney or a title company.
-The funds are deposited into a dedicated escrow account and are not released to either party until closing or until both parties agree to a disbursement.
-This arrangement protects both the buyer and seller during the transaction.
+Earnest money is typically held in escrow by the listing agent or the title company.
+The funds remain in escrow and are not released until closing or until both parties agree to a disbursement.

 No, but they are related.
-The earnest money deposit is a good faith payment made when the contract is signed to show the buyer is serious.
-At closing, the earnest money is typically credited toward the buyer's down payment and closing costs.
-If the deal falls through, the earnest money is handled according to the contract terms — it may be refunded or forfeited depending on the circumstances.
+The earnest money deposit is a good-faith payment made when the contract is signed.
+At closing, it is typically credited toward the buyer's down payment and closing costs.
+If the deal falls through, the earnest money is handled according to the contract terms.

 Questions about earnest money?
 Contact us.

-REAL Law Group protects buyers and sellers throughout Chicagoland real estate transactions.
+REAL Law Group represents buyers and sellers throughout Chicagoland real estate transactions.
 Call (630) 299-7600 or schedule a consultation.

 Free & ConfidentialNo ObligationResponse Within 24 Hours